teuben/DataComb/README.md

 # Data Combination Project

+The work in this repository has been presented by: **Plunkett, Hacar, Moser-Fischer, Petry, et al. (2023)** (soon to be on Arxiv, and accepted to PASP).
+While we want to get the manuscript and code out as soon as possible, *please be patient as we clean up the code base.*

+# Overview:

 1. If you want to (more quickly) get combined images, go directly to [Quick_start.md](Quick_start.md),
 2. If you want to understand the steps, go to [Overview.md](Overview.md),
 3. [Advanced users] If you want adjust parameters and perform data combination on your own data, go to [DC_pars.md](DC_pars.md).